 Overview of Midyear Programs

-There are many opportunities available for midyear students to take part in during their fall semester before arriving at Brandeis.
-For the adventurous, Brandeis works with fall off-campus study programs that are tailored specifically to meet your academic and social interests.
-A fall semester in Europe is a wonderful time to explore different places and cultures.
+There are many opportunities available for Midyear students to take part in during their fall semester before arriving at Brandeis.
+Brandeis works with fall off-campus study programs organized by trusted study abroad partners that are tailored specifically to meet your academic and social interests.
+The fall semester is a wonderful time to explore different places and cultures.

 The Office of Study Abroad at Brandeis University encourages Brandeis Midyears to consider one of these programs as part of their planning for their fall semester before starting classes at Brandeis in January.
 These programs with Arcadia University and CET Academic Programs have been designed with Brandeis Midyears specifically in mind.
-On these programs, Brandeis Midyears can not only have a unique first semester of college in another country but they can continue to make progress towards their Brandeis degree.
-These and other highlights of these programs include:
+On these programs, Brandeis Midyears can not only have a unique first semester of college but they can continue to make progress towards their Brandeis degree.
+Other highlights of these programs include:

 - Earn a full semester of transfer credit

 - Complete your first-year University Writing Seminar (UWS) requirement